HitmanAlharbi/PHP-code-audit/Find called classes with their paths.md

     $path = $ref->getFileName();
     // If the path is not empty
     if(!empty($path)){
-        // Print the class name + does have consturctor? + path echo "$class - $hasConstruct - $path<br><br>";
+        // Print the class name + does has consturctor? + path echo "$class - $hasConstruct - $path<br><br>";
     }
 }